ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 *PMFs and CDFs*

 - Probability Mass Function (PMF): A PMF is used to describe the distribution of a discrete random variable.
 It specifies the probability of each possible value of the random variable.
-For a discrete random variable $X $, the PMF $ P(X = x)$gives the probability that $ X$takes the value $ x$.
+For a discrete random variable $X $, the PMF$ P(X = x)$gives the probability that$ X $takes the value$ x$.

 - Cumulative Distribution Function (CDF): A CDF describes the probability that a random variable will take a value less than or equal to a certain threshold.
-For a random variable $X $, the CDF $ F(x)$is defined as:
+For a random variable $X $, the CDF$ F(x)$is defined as:

 $$